Outstanding value for premium flights to Asia

 Meanwhile, the MBNA Alaska Airlines Platinum Plus MasterCard offers 20,000 miles in the Mileage Plan program upon spending $1,000 within the first 90 days of account opening.
-The annual fee is $75, and you also get a $50 rebate by applying through the special offer, which means you’re coming out ahead by $25 for the first year.
+The annual fee is $75, and you also get a $100 statement credit by applying through the special offer, which means you’re coming out ahead by $25 for the first year.

 The main difference between the World Elite and Platinum Plus versions of the card is the income requirement.
 The World Elite card has a minimum income requirement of $80,000 in personal annual income or $150,000 in household income, so if you meet one of those requirements, you can go ahead and apply to receive 30,000 Alaska miles.